-Becerra confirmed to head up Biden’s ambitious health agenda
+Becerra confirmed to shepherd Biden’s ambitious health plans

 “I understand the enormous challenges before us and our solemn responsibility to be faithful stewards of an agency that touches almost every aspect of our lives,” Becerra said recently at his confirmation hearing.
 “I’m humbled by the task, and I’m ready for it.”
 He comes from a working-class Mexican American family; his father was in road construction and his mother was a secretary.

 Leading Republicans have dismissed Becerra as unfit.
 But the American Medical Association and the American Hospital Association supported his nomination.
-A powerful drug industry lobby, the Pharmaceutical Research and Manufacturers of America, congratulated Becerra on his confirmation and said it looks forward to a collaborative working relationship.
+Two influential lobbying groups, representing the drug industry and health insurers, said after the vote that they look forward to a collaborative working relationship.

 But to Senate Republican leader Mitch McConnell of Kentucky, “the distinguishing feature of this nominee’s resume is not his expertise in health, medicine, or administration — that part of the resume is very brief.
 What stands out are Mr. Becerra’s commitment to partisan warfare and his far-left ideology.”